schneider7/GitHooks/README.md

   Note: If the logs show `Authentication error`s or `401: Bad credentials` errors, [your environment variables might need to be refreshed](https://stackoverflow.com/questions/29289833/environment-variables-cached-in-rails-config).
 This happened to me several times during development.

+## Notes

+If you run into issues getting the app to run in production environment, you may have to precompile the assets with one of the following commands.
+Try them in order.
+1) `rails db:migrate assets:precompile`
+2) `RAILS_ENV=production rake db:migrate assets:precompile`

+Someone more intelligent than me could probably explain why precompiling the assets sometimes fails.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).